Learn the basics of debugging tracking calls that are initiated from

-To enable, open the debugging tools in your favorite browser and type the following command:
+To enable debug mode, open the debugging tools in your favorite browser and run the following command:

-Once debug mode is enabled, when you trigger actions on the page that are tracked you will see debug logs in the console.
-Inspect the console output for: trigger: view or trigger: link
+Once debug mode is enabled, when you trigger actions on the page that are tracked, debug logs appear in the console.
+Inspect the console output for:

-Here is an example of how this will look in the console after an event is tracked:
+The following example demonstrates how this looks in the console after an event is tracked:

 Unminify (pretty print) the code by clicking the curly braces at the bottom left of the window.

 Return to the main window and perform an action to invoke one of the tracking calls.
-When a tracking call is made one of the breakpoints will stop the action and you can inspect the code.
+When a tracking call is made, one of the breakpoints stops the action in order to inspect the code.

-One of the advantages of this method is that you can use the Call Stack, reported through the Developer Tools in the Sources tab, to inspect the origin of the tracking call.
+One of the advantages of this method is the use of the Call Stack, reported through the Developer Tools in the Sources tab, to inspect the origin of the tracking call.

-Here is an example when looking for the location of a utag.link call:
+The following is an example of where to look for the location of a

 You have now successfully been able to debug three things:

-Since the breakpoint was hit, you were able to see what data was sent when utag.view or utag.link was called.
+- Since the breakpoint was hit, you were able to see what data was sent when

-You were able to view the actual configuration of the utag.view or utag.link call.
+- You were able to view the actual configuration of the

 This is helpful when you are not seeing the correct data passed when certain events are triggered.
-Chances are the data being sent in the function is incorrect.
+It is likely that the data being sent in the function is incorrect.

 Below is a breakdown of the different output results you see.
-This is not a comprehensive list as the output will be specific to your implementation.
+This is not a comprehensive list as the output is specific to your implementation.
 The log output may change at any time due to updates and enhancements.